“It’s a song for children”

 “When I first heard the finished version of this song, I was in a room in Ascot in England with John and my first thoughts were that it would be a hit,” said Ono.
 “The lyrics were just so beautiful.
 We both liked the song a lot, but we honestly didn’t realize it would turn into the powerful song it has, all over the world.
 We didn’t realize it would be that big.
 We just did it because we believed in the words and it just reflected how we were feeling.”

 “Imagine” was released as a single in the United States on October 11, 1971, reaching number three on the Billboard Hot 100.
-The song topped the charts in Canada, Australia, and South Africa, but it wasn’t released as a single in the UK until 1975, where it peaked at number six.
-Following Lennon’s death on December 8, 1980, the song re-entered the UK chart and spent four weeks at number one in January 1981.
+The song was released as a single in the UK in 1975, where it peaked at number six.
+Following Lennon’s death on December 8, 1980, “Imagine” re-entered the UK chart and spent four weeks at number one in January 1981.

 Rolling Stone included “Imagine” on its list of the “500 Greatest Songs of All Time,” and the song earned a Grammy Hall of Fame Award and was inducted into the Rock and Roll Hall of Fame’s “500 Songs that Shaped Rock and Roll.”

-The song became one of the most influential peace anthems of the 20th century.
-Lennon, who described “Imagine” as “‘Working Class Hero’ with sugar on it,” later explained its enduring appeal as “Anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic, but because it is sugarcoated it is accepted.
+The song is one of the most influential peace anthems of the 20th century.
+Lennon described “Imagine” as “‘Working Class Hero’ with sugar on it,” and later explained its enduring appeal plainly.
+“Anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic,” he said, “but because it is sugarcoated it is accepted.
 Now I understand what you have to do.
 Put your political message across with a little honey.”

 Share This